Six Sigma Technique

 This involves establishing monitoring systems, standardizing the new process, and ensuring that the improvements are sustained over time.

-By controlling the solution, you can prevent backsliding and ensure that the benefits of the improvement efforts are realized in the long term.
+By controlling the solution, you prevent backsliding and ensure that the benefits of the improvement efforts are realized in the long term.

 Tip: Give yourself honest feedback and keep a journal of the whole process.